Kabilan2370/samsung/README.md

 Default VPC (Networking)

-### Whenever you push code to GitHub, a new Strapi Docker image should be built → uploaded → and deployed to an EC2 server using Terraform.
+### Whenever you push code to GitHub, a new Strapi Docker image will be built → uploaded → and deployed to an EC2 server using Terraform.

-## Using .github/workflows create the resources by terraform --> do any changes on your repo  -->  ci.yml will automatically create a docker image and push into AWS ECR.
+## Using .github/workflows create the resources by terraform --> do any changes on your repo  -->  When trigger the terraform.yml manually mentione the builded decker image tag then automatically pull that image from ECR then it will create a docker container.